rechanting/todo-list/README.md

 # Simple to-do list
-Run these commands to get the environment set up when you are in the code directory \n
+Run these commands to get the environment set up when you are in the code directory

 ```
 python -m venv .venv # Downloads the virtual environment